Mikaela Shiffrin wins season-opening World Cup slalom

 She said her battles with the Slovak rival remain wide open.

-“When we both push our very very best skiing, you actually don’t know who’s going to win, it’s what makes it so exciting,” she said.
+“When we both push our very very best skiing, you actually don’t know who’s going to win, it’s what makes it so exiting,” she said.

 Slovenia’s Ana Bucik placed sixth and giant slalom specialist Sara Hector of Sweden seventh.